Overview

 Patent Litigation

-• Representation of SnapRays, LLC d/b/a SnapPower in a Section 337 investigation before the International Trade Commission (ITC) seeking a general exclusion order to prevent the importation of products infringing the client’s patents, including multiple direct competitors’ products.
+• Represented SnapRays, LLC d/b/a SnapPower in a Section 337 investigation before the International Trade Commission (ITC) seeking a general exclusion order to prevent the importation of products infringing the client’s patents, including multiple direct competitors’ products.
 Following the hearing in early 2019, the ITC found a violation of Section 337 and entered a general exclusion order that would bar any party from importing infringing products into the United States.
-Certain Powered Cover Plates, Inv.
-No. 337-TA-1124.
+Certain Powered Cover Plates, No. 337-TA-1124.

-• Representation of medical device manufacturer in a patent infringement action.
+• Represented medical device manufacturer in a patent infringement action.
 After the court dismissed the case with leave to amend and expedited expert discovery, our team successfully defeated a motion for preliminary injunction seeking to halt all sales of the accused product and won a stay of the litigation pending reexamination.
 The case subsequently settled.

-• Obtained permanent injunction and judgment on multiple counts of patent infringement, validity, and enforceability in a case involving claims for patent infringement, tortious interference, and unfair competition against an infringing competitor in the public safety space.
+• Obtained permanent injunction and judgment on multiple counts of patent infringement, validity, and enforceability in a case involving claims for patent infringement, tortious interference, and unfair competition against an infringing competitor in the public safety technology space.

-• Representation of designer and manufacturer of recycling handling systems sold worldwide, in a series of three patent infringement and declaratory judgment cases in the Middle District of Tennessee and the Western District of Washington.
+• Represented designer and manufacturer of recycling handling systems sold worldwide, in a series of three patent infringement and declaratory judgment cases in the Middle District of Tennessee and the Western District of Washington.
 The court granted our team’s motion to dismiss declaratory judgment claims for lack of personal jurisdiction in Tennessee, and our motion for costs.
 Our motion to dismiss a patent infringement action in Tennessee was pending when the parties settled the dispute.

-• Representation of branded supplier of over-the-counter drugs in a series of trademark disputes involving third parties using and attempting to register a variety of confusingly similar marks, including through demand letters, U.S. District Court litigation, an opposition proceeding before the U.S. Patent and Trademark Office’s Trademark Trial and Appeals Board, and settlement negotiations.
+• Represented branded supplier of over-the-counter drugs in a series of trademark disputes involving third parties using and attempting to register a variety of confusingly similar marks, including through demand letters, U.S. District Court litigation, an opposition proceeding before the U.S. Patent and Trademark Office’s Trademark Trial and Appeals Board, and settlement negotiations.
 Most of the infringing parties agreed to cease infringement without litigation.

 • Obtained preliminary and permanent injunctive relief for insurance company in trademark and cybersquatting litigation against unauthorized seller of merchandise bearing the company’s name and newly launched updated logo.
 Our team filed litigation in the U.S. District Court for the District of Idaho, resulting in a settlement, permanent injunction, and transfer of the offending domain name.